rmesch/Parallel-Bitmap-Resampler/README.md

  High-quality and fast rescaling of VCL- and FMX-bitmaps, including parallel resampling routines.
  Supports Delphi 10.4 and up.
 The VCL-version should work in several previous versions, but the FMX-version will probably not work with 10.3 or lower.
 10.3 definitely had some problems with FMX-TBitmap in threads.
+ Find this modern version in the folder BitmapScaling.

  !!!
 The FMX-version currently supports Windows32Bit and Windows64Bit only !!!